hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Preface.md

 Many applications use some combinations of these.

+This book should provide architectural knowledge to make good decisions about data systems.

 ## Who Should Read This Book

-Who should know:

-- How to make a data system scalable
+Who should know how to make a system:

+- Scalable
 - Highly available
 - Maintainable

 ## Scope of This Book

+We are not interested in technical details of how to use a particular technology.

 The architecture of data systems and the ways are integrated into data-intensive applications.

 Open platforms also reduce risk of vendor lock-in.

+FOSS: Free and open source software

 ## Outline of This Book